personalrobotics/tycho_calibration/README.md

 10. Once done, copy the parameters over to `hebi_env`.

-11. Additionally, update the URDF model in `hebi_description`.
+11. Additionally, use STEP 5 to generate an YAML.
+Paste to update the URDF model in `hebi_description`.

 ## Tips